esp-rs/book/src/application-development/bootloader.md

 # Application Startup and Bootloader

-Upon power up, many embedded devices will just start executing code from a address in flash memory.
+Upon power up, many embedded devices will just start executing code from an address in flash memory.
 Espressif chips are a bit more complicated, and require some steps to setup flash memory, a cache and some other miscellaneous operations.
 For this, we require a bootloader which is a simple application that sets up the aforementioned operations, then jumps to executing other code.

 To boot an application, Espressif devices use 2 bootloaders: